 He also applied his mechanical talents to this 1880 patented water bike, possibly inspired by his time in Alexandria.
 (Lakes are more fun with lake toys!)

-Another invention/creation was a map of the Mississippi River he developed, long and thin, called a Ribbon Map, following the river.
+Another invention/creation was a map of the Mississippi River he developed, long and thin, called a Ribbon Map, following the river."1866 Coloney and Fairchild Ribbon Map of the Mississippi River

 At ten feet in length and just less than three inches in width, the 1866 Colony and Fairchild ribbon map of the Mississippi River is one of the most unusual items in the Western History & Genealogy Map Collection.